16 Best Places For Expats To Live In South Korea in 2026

 Cons of Incheon

 Incheon is known for its very intense work culture.
 Like many of the other cities on our list, Incheon has cold, harsh winters.
-Incheon also doesn’t have many English speakers, which means expats need more Korean language background to thrive here.
+Incheon also doesn’t have many English speakers, which means expats need a more Korean language background to thrive here.

 Daejeon

 Daejeon is known as a scientific center.
-It’s not as busy as Seoul and Busan, but still has many benefits of a larger city!
+It’s not as busy as Seoul and Busan, but it still has many benefits of a larger city!
 It’s a fantastic city for expats who love the outdoors.
 The nearby mountains offer a retreat from the city into nature.

 Pros of Daejeon

-The rest of South Korea is easily accessible from Daejeon thanks to the transportation infrastructure and high speed trains.
+The rest of South Korea is easily accessible from Daejeon thanks to the transportation infrastructure and high-speed trains.
 Daejeon is located close to many beautiful hiking trails.

 Cons of Daejeon